hynek/structlog/docs/logging-best-practices.rst

 Therefore let's rely on proven tools as much as possible and do only the absolutely necessary inside of Python\ [*]_.

 A simple but powerful approach is to log to unbuffered `standard out`_ and let other tools take care of the rest.
-That can be your terminal window while developing, it can be systemd_ redirecting your log entries it to syslogd_, or your `cluster manager`_.
+That can be your terminal window while developing, it can be systemd_ redirecting your log entries to syslogd_, or your `cluster manager`_.
 It doesn't matter where or how your application is running, it just works.

 This is why the popular `twelve-factor app methodology`_ suggests just that.